Blush / Flow Marks

 Blush and flow marks are the result of variations in material temperature, caused by the temperature gradient between machine nozzle and mould sprue bushing.

-A halo around the direct sprue is the result of cold material in the nozzle tip section.
+A halo around the direct sprue entry is the result of cold material in the nozzle tip section.
+Eliminating the temperature gradient will minimize the blush and halo effects.

-Burn marks are often like brown streaks.
 They are usually caused by overheating the material due to entrapped air (diesel effect) and this causes the darkening in colour.

 Separation of layers in the moulded part that can be peeled off. flaking of surface layers.
 It results from insufficient layer bonding due to inhomogeneities and high shear stresses.